bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 Going to the next method, `findLengthOfLongestSubstring` is a simple peace of code which iterates over the valid substrings and finds the length of the longest one.

-If we consider each letter in the input string as a substring start letter, this will be the total number of substrings:
+The total number of iterations this algorithm will create and validate is:
 ```
 (O(N^2) - 1) + (O(N^2) - 1) + (O(N^2) - 2) + (O(N^2) - 3) + ... + 2 + 1
 ```